1. Activity identification.

 Understanding these relationships is fundamental to constructing an accurate project network.
 There are several types of task dependencies:

-Dependencies can also be categorized based on their nature:
+These dependencies can also be categorized based on their nature:

 3. Create a network diagram.

 With activities and their dependencies defined, the next step is to create a project network diagram.
-This is a visual, flowchart-style representation of the project's tasks and their interdependencies, illustrating the workflow from start to finish.
+This is a visual, flowchart-style representation of the project's tasks and their interdependencies — illustrating the workflow from start to finish.
 The network diagram is crucial for understanding the overall project structure, identifying various paths through the project, and forming the basis for critical path calculations.

 There are two primary methods for drawing network diagrams: